-- She brushes off your concerns about severe side effects that you or your child is experiencing.
-Her goal should be to find a treatment that works without side effects, not to treat ADHD at any cost.
+- They brush off your concerns about severe side effects that you or your child is experiencing.
+Their goal should be to find a treatment that works without side effects, not to treat ADHD at any cost.

-- She doesn’t provide adequate information about potential side effects or specific ways to measure the effectiveness of a treatment.
+- They don’t provide adequate information about potential side effects or specific ways to measure the effectiveness of a treatment.

-- She doesn’t offer additional options if the first is unsuccessful.
-Treating ADD often involves trial and error to find out what works.
+- They don’t offer additional options if the first is unsuccessful.
+Treating ADHD often involves trial and error to find out what works.

-- She reprimands you or your child for asking too many questions.
+- They reprimand you or your child for asking too many questions.

-- She tells you she’s not an expert in ADHD.
+- They tell you they’re not an expert in ADHD.

 Create a New Job Description